Skip to main content

 Template 3: Commercial Roofing Estimate

 This template covers a 100-square (10,000 sq ft) commercial flat roof with TPO membrane.
-Commercial jobs require more detail on equipment, phasing, and code compliance.
+Commercial roofing bids require more detail on equipment, phasing, and code compliance.

 Materials